-1. One of the Takeovers Panel's functions, as provided by section 8(1)(a) of the Takeovers Act 1993, is to keep under review the law relating to takeovers of specified companies and to recommend to the Minister of Commerce any changes to that law that it considers necessary.
+- 1. One of the Takeovers Panel's functions, as provided by section 8(1)(a) of the Takeovers Act 1993, is to keep under review the law relating to takeovers of specified companies and to recommend to the Minister of Commerce any changes to that law that it considers necessary. - 2.

-- 2. This paper relates to the Takeovers Code and contains the Panel's recommendations for technical changes to the Code's compulsory acquisition provisions. - 3.
 The Takeovers Code came into force on 1 July 2001.
-The Panel has been responsible for the administration of the Code since that time. - 4.
+The Panel has been responsible for the administration of the Code since that time. - 3.
 The Panel is committed to making the Code work and making it work well.
-The proposals for amendment to the Code in this discussion paper relate to rules 56 and 57 of the Code and arise from the Panel's experience with the Code in the past year.1 - 5.
-The proposed amendments in this discussion paper bring together recommendations for amendment to the Code published on the Panel's website www.takeovers.govt.nz in March and November 2004.
-Before making final recommendations to the Minister of Commerce the Panel is seeking public comment on the proposed changes. - 6.
-To provide the greatest level of assistance to the target audience of the main professional law firms this paper includes proposed drafting changes to the Code.
-These proposals are put forward on the basis that the final responsibility for drafting any changes to the Code remains with Parliamentary Counsel Office.
+The present proposals for amendment to the Code relate to rules 56 and 57 of the Code and arise from the Panel's experience with the Code in the past year. - 4.
+The proposed amendments bring together recommendations for amendment to the Code published on the Panel's website www.takeovers.govt.nz in March and November 2004. - 5.
+To ensure widespread exposure of its recommendations the Panel distributed a detailed discussion paper in December 2004 to a large number of recipients.
+Submissions were requested by 25 February 2005.
+A copy of the Panel's discussion paper is attached. - 6.
+To provide the greatest level of assistance to the target audience of the main professional law firms the Panel's paper included proposed drafting changes to the Code.
+These proposals were put forward on the basis that the final responsibility for drafting any changes to the Code remains with Parliamentary Counsel Office. - 7.
+The Panel received eight substantive responses to its discussion paper, these being from: - (a) Chapman Tripp - (b) First NZ Capital - (c) Horwath Porter Wigglesworth - (d) Institute of Financial Professionals New Zealand Incorporated - (e) The New Zealand Law Society - (f) NZX - (g) Russell McVeagh - (h) Simpson Grierson.